boisgera/toupie/README.md

 uvx --with raylib --from git+https://github.com/boisgera/toupie toupie
 ```

+> [!WARNING]
+> Anyone that gets access to a running toupie server can do [a lot of damage]!

 ### Sanity check

-To check that your Toupie server works as expected, do
+To check that your toupie server works as expected, do

 ```bash
 curl -X POST http://127.0.0.1:8000 -H "Content-Type: text/plain" --data-binary "print(1+1)"